cioddi/fleximg.js/README.md

 ##Installation
 1. Make sure your apache webserver with PHP, mod_rewrite and imagemagick is up an running
 2. Place the contents of this git project somewhere under the document root (e.g. {document_root}/lib/fleximg/) and install requirements using ```$ bower install```
+3. create the folder /img/fleximg_scale on your server and make sure its writable for the apache user
-3. If you already have a .htaccess file (in {document_root}/.htaccess) put the following lines in
+4. If you already have a .htaccess file (in {document_root}/.htaccess) put the following lines in (make sure in this line ``` RewriteRule img/fleximg_scale/. /lib/scale.php [L] ``` that /lib/scale.php points to scale.php on your server)

 		<IfModule mod_rewrite.c>
 		RewriteEngine On

 		RewriteCond %{REQUEST_FILENAME} !-f
-		RewriteRule img/scale/. /scale.php [L]
+		RewriteRule img/fleximg_scale/. /lib/scale.php [L]

 		</IfModule>

-4. Open demos/scale.php to see if it works.
+5. Open demos/scale.php to see if it works.
 You should see a resizable image with cows.
-5. To insert into your existing projects change the src attribute key in your img tags to data-src and load the following scripts
+6. To insert into your existing projects change the src attribute key in your img tags to data-src and load the following scripts

 		<script src="/components/jquery/jquery.js"></script>